MuckingaFazing/compose-docs/README.md

-# compose-docs
+# Docker-Compose Collection
 This is a repository for docker-compose files

-Command to execute:
+# Command to execute:

 docker-compose -f *file_name* up